fidLnFree/hello-world/README.md

 # hello-world
-Repo created to learn Giut and Github
+Repo created to learn Git and Github
+I'm trying to learn Git and integrate it into my workflow.